 User-generated unboxing content is a superb way to fill your social media calendar with content that turns followers into paying customers.
 Unbox Therapy, one channel dedicated to unboxing experiences, has amassed more than 24 million subscribers.

 This type of video content is clearly in demand.
-If you have the flexibility to adjust your profit margin by a few dollars, go above and beyond to make your unboxing experience share-worthy.
+If you have the flexibility to adjust your profit margin by a few dollars, go above and beyond to make unwrapping your product packaging share-worthy.

 Japanese snack subscription box brand Bokksu experimented with unboxing videos on various social media accounts.

 “We experimented with Facebook.
-We experimented with Instagram, YouTube, Pinterest, and a whole bunch of the social media platforms’ influencers,” explains Bokksu Founder Danny Taing in an interview with Shopify Masters.
+We experimented with Instagram, YouTube, Pinterest, and a whole bunch of the social media platforms’ influencers,” says Bokksu founder Danny Taing in an interview with Shopify Masters.

 “What we found has been most effective has been YouTube, and specifically YouTube influencers that have really engaged audiences, and influencers who really love eating.